-\Note: Bits in the ISPRx registers which correspond to the TLI can be read and written but they are not significant in the interrupt process management.
+Note: Bits in the ISPRx registers which correspond to the TLI can be read and written but they are not significant in the interrupt process management.

-Caution: If the I1\x and I0\x bits are modified while the interrupt x is executed the following behaviour has to be considered: If the interrupt x is still pending (new interrupt or flag not cleared) and the new software priority is higher than the previous one, the interrupt x is re-entered.
+Caution: If the I1_x and I0_x bits are modified while the interrupt x is executed the following behavior has to be considered: If the interrupt x is still pending (new interrupt or flag not cleared) and the new software priority is higher than the previous one, the interrupt x is re-entered.
 Otherwise, the software priority stays unchanged up to the next interrupt request (after the IRET of the interrupt x).